PaulMaly/perlite/README.md

 });
 ```

-`ctx()` function is fully synchronous and just return the result of callback.
-So you can return nececeries values directly and chain it with the other methods.
+This function is fully synchronous and just returns the result of the callback.
+So you can return values you need directly or chain it with the other methods.

 ```javascript
 const bar = $widget.ctx((foo, bar, baz) => bar);